2016 Les Galets

 26 acres of the 620-acre Laetitia Vineyard are planted to Syrah in one of the coolest growing regions in the state; a mere 4 miles from the ocean.
 Calcareous soils and a south-facing slope combine to produce grapes that yield supple and concentrated wines.

 60% whole cluster fermented in small, open top bins, and spent 15-20 days on skins with a combination of pump-overs and punch downs during fermentation.
-Aged 18 months in 265 and 228-liter barriques, all neutral.
+Aged 18 months in 265 and 228-liter barriques, 45% new oak.

 Blackberry, mulberry, and fennel on the nose, with smoked paprika, mint, cured meats, clove, wood briquettes, capers, and creosote on the palate.
 The finish is long and savory, bringing applewood smoked bacon to mind.
 Pair with Spaghetti alla puttanesca.